freshehr/docs-smr/docs/about.md

 # About Us
 Hi.
-We're trying to build a shared medicines record for use accross Wales. :fa-coffee:
+We're trying to build a shared medicines record for use across Wales. :fa-coffee: